LesFruitsDefendus/guides/docs/source/pre-pick-guide/planning-a-harvest.md

 *If you need help determining whether it's too late for the fruit you want to pick, ask your fruit buddy or pass by the tree/vine to have a look for yourself.
 If you go in person and find fruit still on the tree/vine, use the information in **Annex C** to gauge the fruit's maturity.

-## Find a beneficiary organization that will receive the fruit.
+## Find a beneficiary organization that will receive the fruit

 As you know, one third of the fruit will be given to a beneficiary organization at the end of the pick.